jupdike/tsvg/README.md

     <Font white-list-chars="" path="" />  (not path followed by white-list-chars)
     <Font path='' />
     <Font white-list-chars='' path='' />  (don't mix single and double quotes)

+(!) another quirk: in order to white-list the space character (ASCII = 32, you know the one), you must put it at the end of the white-list string

+(!) if you are whitelisting the same font and using it in multiple files, which get compiled into a single .js file with embedded fonts (using --ouput or -o), make sure the whitelist characters are the same in each TSVG file for that font, so that the order of compiling the input .tsvg files will not matter and you won't be missing glyphs (characters) from that font

 ## Helper Methods